KatherineWasmer/glados/README.md

-Named after the iconic AI character in the Portal video games, the glados package can be used for scientific computing in a variety of domains.
+Named after the iconic AI character in the Portal video games, the glados package can be used for scientific computing in a variety of domains--including (but not limited to):

-- Geography
+- Geography 🌎
+- Mathematics ♾
--
+- Data Analysis 🔎

 Since this is an emerging project that I hope to continuously update, all versions will be documented here, with brief descriptions of the new software.